DavisCSClub/Handbook/README.md

 # About
-An unofficial handbook for tech people and more specifically, UC Davis computer science students, made by The UC Davis Computer Science Club.
-Feel free to submit a pull request or email/contact the UC Davis Computer Science Club to ask questions or suggest changes.
+An unofficial handbook for tech people and more specifically, UC Davis computer science students, made by the [UC Davis Computer Science Club](https://www.facebook.com/daviscsclub/).
+Feel free to submit a pull request or contact the UC Davis Computer Science Club to ask questions or suggest changes.

 # How to Use
 1. Download the PDF -- the preview on Github will not allow you to click on links and it might be a little hard to navigate without that function